Inverse Mechano-Electrical Reconstruction of Cardiac Excitation Wave Patterns from Mechanical Deformation using Deep Learning: Materials and Methods

+The three-dimensional training datasets contain initially $8,400$ volume frames selected randomly from a set of $11$ different chaotic simulations containing $2,000$ volume frames each.
+Using data-augmentation, we increased the size of each three-dimensional training dataset to approximately $67,000$ frames by randomly flipping frames along the $e_x$-, $e_y$- and/or $e_z$-axis.
+Validation was performed after training on a different dataset containing $16,500$ volume frames data from $11$ different simulations with $1,500$ volume frames each.
+Each training or validation simulation uses a different value for the mechano-electrical feedback strength $G_s \in [0, 2]$ (in steps of $0.2$), see Fig. \ref{fig:results3D1}e), the electrical parameters $a=0.05$, $k=8$, and the diffusion constant $D=0.05$ are the same for all simulations.
+The fiber angle $\alpha$ rotates linearly between $0^{\circ}$ (bottom) and $90^{\circ}$ (top) of the thin three-dimensional bulk.
+The simulation data was padded with zeros from the simulation domain of $100 \stimes 100 \stimes 24$ cells to $104 \stimes 104 \stimes 24$ voxels to fit the network architecture, the neural network predictions are truncated back to $100 \stimes 100 \stimes 24$ voxels for analysis.

+The two- and three-dimensional training data was specifically not used during the reconstruction.
+For validation purposes (e.g. determining the reconstruction error) the two-dimensional reconstructions were performed on a validation dataset including $20,000$ video frames.
+All validation datasets were separate datasets in order for the network to always exclusively estimate excitation patterns from data that it had not already seen during training.
+A fraction of 20\% of the frames of the training datasets were used for testing during training.
+To simulate noisy mechanical measurement data, we added noise to a fraction of the mechanical training data, see Fig. \ref{fig:noise}.
+The noise, normally distributed with varying average amplitudes, was added to the individual displacement vector components independently in each frame and independently over time.

-All models (2Dt/s-xx, 3Ds-xx) were typically trained for $50$ epochs, if not stated otherwise, see also Fig. \ref{fig:training}.
-With model 2Dt-A1, the training procedure takes roughly $20$ seconds per epoch or $15-20$ minutes in total with $\sim 20,000$ frames or samples, respectively.
-With model 3Ds-A, the training procedure takes roughly $155$ seconds per epoch or $2-3$ hours in total for $50$ epochs with $8,400$ samples which are augmented during training.
-At the end of the training, model 2Dt-A1 achieves an accuracy of nearly $98\%$ on the test dataset.
-The model 3Ds-A uses a batch normalization layer after every three-dimensional convolution layer to accelerate the training and improve the accuracy of the network \cite{Ioffe2015}.
+The 2D-CNNs were trained with a batch size of $128$ using the Adadelta\cite{ADADELTA} optimizer with a learning rate of $0.001$ and binary cross entropy as loss function, whereas the 3D-CNNs were trained with a batch size of $16$ using the Adam\cite{Adam} optimizer with a learning rate of $0.001$ and mean squared error as loss function.
+All models were typically trained for $50$ epochs, if not stated otherwise, see also Fig. \ref{fig:training}.
+With the models 2Dt-xx, the training procedure takes roughly $20$ seconds per epoch or $15-20$ minutes in total with $\sim 20,000$ frames or samples, respectively.
+With model 3Ds-A1, the training procedure takes roughly $160$ seconds per epoch or $2.5$ hours in total for $50$ epochs with $8,400$ samples which are augmented during training.
+Training and reconstructions were performed on a Nvidia GeForce RTX 2080 Ti graphics processing unit (GPU).